 The Climate Resiliency Fellowship is a year-long professional learning opportunity for educators committed to learning and teaching about climate change through interdisciplinary and place-based approaches.
 The Fellowship is primarily for educators working with grades 6-12 who are interested in improving their content knowledge in climate literacy, exploring the Next Generation Science Standards’ three dimensional learning methodology, and using place-based education to provide students with authentic learning opportunities that also serve their communities.
-Educators are supported throughout the year and gathering dates and locations include:
+Educators are supported throughout the year at different gatherings in a variety of locations.

 May 5-6, 2017: Marsh-Billings-Rockefeller National Historical Park, Woodstock, Vermont